oriontvv/ryaspeller/README.md

 assert!(spelled == "Tricky Castle is a funny puzzle game.");
  ```

-Also there are available [python](https://github.com/oriontvv/pyaspeller/) and [javascript](https://github.com/hcodes/yaspeller) versions of this speller.
+There are also available [python](https://github.com/oriontvv/pyaspeller/) and [javascript](https://github.com/hcodes/yaspeller) versions of this speller.